otistav/manul-assistant/README.md

 # TODO

 1. ~~Create telegram script which sends wiki potd every morning~~
-2. Create proper project structure
+2. Create proper project structure.
+Here is the most important part.
+Now is good for prototyping, but need to think through on architecture
 3. Start test coverage.
 4. Write cron scripts in separate folder
-5. **URGENT** Make cli work with typescript
+5. ~~Make cli work with typescript~~